Mesh&Net

 | Leafminer (adult fly) | about 0.64 mm | about 0.025 in |

 Rule of thumb: choose the largest aperture that still stops your target pest.
 Finer mesh cuts airflow and raises heat under the cover.
-See each aperture at real scale in the mesh size visualizer, and the full explanation in our mesh-size guide.
+See each aperture at real scale in the mesh size visualizer.

 Table 2.
 Shade netting: percentage by crop